| |

 (normally the Alcoholic Beverage Commission or Board) of the State to which you

-- Fruits, plants, seeds, meats, or birds.
+are relocating.
+Fruits, plants, seeds, meats, or birds.
 Regardless of the nature in

 which these products exist at time of importation, inspection by the Food and